-At Ripon Grammar School forms are divided into lower school and upper school.
-Lower school covers Key Stage 3, from first form to third form.
+At Ripon Grammar School forms are divided into Lower School and Upper School.
+Lower School covers Key Stage 3, from first form to third form.
 There is a head of Year 7, head of Year 8 and head of Year 9 for students in the Lower School.
 Our Pastoral Support Officer works closely with all year groups.

 Each year group has around 120 students, including both boarders and day pupils.